bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 v00 - v01 (draft-tailhardat-nmop-incident-management-noria)

-- Added details to the *An ITSM-KG for learning and sharing network behavioral models* section (formerly called *A meta-knowledge graph to align operator-specificities and share behavioral models of technical architectures*).
+- Added details to the *An ITSM-KG for Learning and Sharing Network Behavioral Models* section (formerly called *A meta-knowledge graph to align operator-specificities and share behavioral models of technical architectures*).
 - Added the Experiments / NORIA approach.

 v01 - v02